How many days after birth should you take newborn photos? Prepare during pregnancy so you don't regret not taking them

 Why didn't I take a photo of it then?"

-Mr. K's tears are by no means unusual.
+K's thoughts are by no means unique.

 According to the latest nationwide survey (1,247 people),